Global Header

 2. Submit the updated robots.txt file in Google Search Console.

-3. Resubmit the XML sitemap to help search engines rediscover pages faster.
+3. Resubmit the XML sitemap to help search engines rediscover your pages more quickly.

 4. Monitor Google Search Console for crawl errors.

 No, robots.txt Disallow all is not a good way to keep private content safe.
-It is better to use strong security options, like passwords, for sensitive information.
+It is advisable to use robust security measures, such as passwords, for sensitive information.

-Check and update your robots.txt file after you redesign your website, move content or make any big changes to your site’s layout.
-Make sure it matches your current SEO strategy and that your XML sitemap is linked correctly.
+Check and update your robots.txt file after redesigning your website, moving content or making significant changes to your site layout.
+Ensure it aligns with your current SEO strategy and that your XML sitemap is linked correctly.